 - Penn & Teller Newkd Vegas, a maze set in a nuked toxic Las Vegas

 - Universal’s House of Horrors, black and white original horror

 - Gothic, stone gargoyles come to life at The Catedral de Caementum Animus

 - Dead End, the curse at the old Hartford Mansion in Carey, Ohio

 The two shows in 2012 were Bill & Ted’s Excellent Halloween Adventure and The 20 Penny Circus.

 A new introduction for 2016 was the Repository, a first-of-its-kind immersive psychological experience.
-It only ran for one year.
+It only ran for only one year.

 It was a separately ticketed event and reservations were required.
 Prices were $49.99 plus tax.

 Halloween Horror Nights started in 1991 as Fright Nights before being renamed to Halloween Horror Nights the following year.
 Today the event is celebrated at Universal Orlando, Hollywood in California, Singapore and Japan.